 link to our products

-IVU Umwelt compiled the report 'Quantification of population-weighted PM10 exposure related to road traffic for the model region Berlin-Brandenburg', that has now been published by the German Federal Environment Agency (Umweltbundesamt, UBA).
+IVU Umwelt compiled the report 'Inventory and effectiveness of measures to improve air quality', that has now been published by the German Federal Environment Agency (UBA).

 In the report, the status of air quality plans published in Germany up to 30.11.2012 has been described by a thorough analysis.
 These plans offer an extensive overview of the current situation in Germany regarding air quality, different methodologies of assessment and proposed measures to improve the respective situations.
 The present project continues the work of IVU Umwelt (2009, 2007 und 2006) with a renewed update of the inventory of air quality plans.
 It is based on methods and results of the previous projects and aims both to identify measures planned in the German Länder in order to meet air quality limit values and to analyse plans accompanying notifications of time extensions, which generally have to contain additional measures.

 Due to the longer period in which plans and measures have been developed and put into action in Germany, now there is a possibility to assess the effectiveness of measures after their respective implementation using comparative studies and, thus, found the assessment of the effectiveness of measures on more information than the expected effects noted in the plans which are normally based on estimations and scenario calculations.
 To do so, reports of evaluations of measure that were carried out after the adoption of the plans and the implementation of the measures were researched, analysed and documented.